School of Mechanical, Electrical and Manufacturing Engineering

 Dr Barth has over 20 years of experience with CdTe materials and has directed research programs advancing group II-VI device structure, processing, materials science, characterization and manufacturing.
 He has guided research programs totalling the equivalent of over £20M.
 Recent programs include understanding the role of Se, Mg and Cl and group V doping in CdTe-based polycrystalline thin film devices.
 This research has achieved the world record of device efficiency among all national laboratories or universities for this device.

-From 2012 to 2021, Dr Barth was a US National Science Foundation-supported Next Generation PV Center director.
+From 2012 to 2021 Dr Barth was a director at the US National Science Foundation-supported Next Generation PV Center.
 He has made significant scientific contributions to the thin film solar research field.
 By establishing the Advanced Module Laboratory at Colorado State University, he drove the development of new module architectures, encapsulation methods, analysis techniques and manufacturing processes to streamline module production and characterization.
 He is a frequently invited speaker on thin film PV manufacturing and reliability topics.

 Key awards